-KPMG is of the view that the following impacts may be quantified:
+KPMG determined that of the impacts identified in Section 2 that the following could be quantified:

-- The time and effort customers have to participate in the scheme.
-This impact will be assessed on the basis of estimated time spent to understand and participate; - 2.
-Impacts on changes in average arrears; - 3.
-Potential savings due to better tariff choices; - 4.
-Potential savings due to lower energy consumption under energy efficiency measures; and - 5.
-Expenditure impacts for the ombudsman and financial support groups.
+- The time and effort required for customers to participate in the scheme.
+This impact will be assessed on the basis of estimated time spent to understand and participate; - Impacts on changes in average arrears; - Potential savings due to better tariff choices; - · Potential savings due to lower energy consumption under energy efficiency measures; and - Expenditure impacts for the ombudsman and financial support groups.